 How does grease get built up on bottom of pots and pans?

 Not sure that I can answer the how, but this is a normal occurrence with well used cookware and baking pans.
 "Bar Keepers Friend" is an excellent cleaner you can use to prevent this build up.
 It is a scouring powder made for cookware and bake-ware that you can use with every washing and it will keep your pots and pans and baking pans shiny and new looking without a lot of effort.
-It can be found at Wal-mart, Target and most other stores that carry groceries and household supplies.

 All the above answers are good.
 I also believe grease on the burner has a lot to do with it.
 I think you can cut down on the buildup by preheating the burner to make sure all grease is burned away before setting the pot/pan on it.
 It works for me.